raaidarshad/dbdeclare/docs/index.md

 3. Specify that this user can connect to the `falafel` database
 4. The engine to run DbDeclare must have admin privileges, so we use the `postgres` user here

-Now you should be able to access the `falafel` database as `hungry_user`.
+After running this script, you should be able to access the `falafel` database as `hungry_user`.
 You can try it out with `psql` (if you don't have it installed, find it [here](https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/)).
 In a separate shell from where the docker run command is running, you can run: